Alfresco/alfresco-ng2-components/scripts/README.md

 ./start.sh -update or -u
 ```

 * Use instead the version defined in the pacakge.json.
-Download from npm and install a different version of the ng2-components (this option is not compatible with -dev)  |
+Download from npm and install a different version of the lib (this option is not compatible with -dev)  |

 ```sh
 ./start.sh -version or -v COMPONENTS_VERSION